Eius/ByteRise2/src/articles/how-to-setup-sveltekit-with-tailwind.md

 ---
 title: Building Beautiful Web Apps with SvelteKit and Tailwind CSS
 thumbnail: how-to-setup-sveltekit-with-tailwind.webp
-description: Discover the perfect combination of SvelteKit and Tailwind CSS to build visually stunning and responsive web apps.
-This step-by-step guide will help you set up your SvelteKit project with Tailwind CSS, empowering you to create captivating designs and streamline your development process.
-Unleash your creativity and take your web apps to the next level.
+description: Design captivating web apps with SvelteKit and Tailwind CSS.
+This guide shows you how to set up your project for stunning visuals and streamlined development.
 date: '2023-6-25'
 tags:
   - sveltekit
-published: false
+published: true
 ---

 <script>